vue-final/vue-final-modal/README.md

 - @before-close: Before close
 - @closed: After closed

-## Roadmap
+## Contribution

-If you have any ideas for optimization of `vue-final-modal`, feel free to open [issues](https://github.com/hunterliu1003/vue-final-modal/issues) or [pull request](https://github.com/hunterliu1003/vue-final-modal/pulls).
+If you have any ideas for optimization of `vue-final-modal`, feel free to open [issues](https://github.com/hunterliu1003/vue-final-modal/issues) or [pull requests](https://github.com/hunterliu1003/vue-final-modal/pulls).

-like:

-- support Vue 3.0